venemr/personal_blog/src/pages/2020-05-22-post-two/index.md

 ### Starry Night with Smoke
-I got my initial inspiration from Vincent Van Gogh's famouse Starry Light painting to create my drawing to present a blurry night with orange and ashy sky, filled with wildfire smoke in Bay Area.
+I got my initial inspiration from Vincent Van Gogh's famous Starry Light painting to create my drawing to present a blurry night with orange and ashy sky, filled with wildfire smoke in Bay Area.
 It is a little depressing during the days when you can only sit indoors with windows shut down and live with air purifiers turned on for 7/24.
-The nature is showing us dangerous signs that climate change is real as each summer gets hotter and hotter and we as a community should take actions to protect our nature and reduce occurrence of wildfires.
+The nature is showing us dangerous signs that climate change is real as each summer gets hotter and we as a community should take actions to protect our nature and reduce occurrence of wildfires.

 ![third img](/starrynight.jpg)